clearpath-docs/dingo-sphinx-tutorials/doc/description.rst

 dingo_description Package
 ===========================

-The jackal_description package is the URDF robot description for Dingo
+The dingo_description package is the URDF robot description for Dingo

 .. _Source: https://github.com/dingo-cpr/dingo